GluuFederation/Rcube_OpenID_Connect_Single_Sign_On_Plugin_by_Gluu/README.md

 ### Attention

-For doing login to your Roundcube site, it is very important that your OP supports `imapData` scope, which contains your imap connection climes (`imapHost`,`imapPort`,`imapUsername`,`imapPassword`).
+For doing login to your RoundCube site, it is very important that your OP supports `imapData` scope, which contains your imap connection climes (`imapHost`,`imapPort`,`imapUsername`,`imapPassword`).
 This is not configurable in all OP's.
 It is configurable if you are using a Gluu Server.
 For example : `imapHost` = `ssl://imap.gmail.com` ; `imapPort` = `993` ; `imapUsername` = `username@gmail.com` ; `imapPassword` = `password` ;

 #### Authentication

-##### Bypass the local Roundcube login page and send users straight to the OP for authentication
+##### Bypass the local RoundCube login page and send users straight to the OP for authentication

-Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local Roundcube login screen.
+Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local RoundCube login screen.
 When it is not checked, it will give proof the following screen.

 ![upload](https://raw.githubusercontent.com/GluuFederation/roundcube_oxd_plugin/master/docu/4.png)